 Of course, once there’s an audience, companies will follow.

 Pinterest makes money from advertising.
-Companies, brands, and content creators can boost content by promoting pins to certain users who are targeted by interests, keywords, and demographic.
+Companies, brands, and content creators can boost content by promoting pins to specific users who are targeted by interests, keywords, and demographics.

 Pinterest IPO Fact Sheet